vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 In the Indian context the former type of rites could be subsumed under the category of Vāstuśānti or Vāstuśamana (‘Appeasement of the House’) ritu als.
 These rituals, to be performed whenever one begins the construction of and/or enters a newly built house are summarized by Kane in his History of Dharmaśāstra, Volume V, 790 f.
-They derive from prescripts in various texts pertaining to the Vedic tradition dealing with domestic sacrifices—the Gr.hyas¯utras—and develop in later digests to ‘a very elaborate affair’, which we, like Kane, pass over here, not ‘for reasons of space’ though, but because human sacrifice is not touched upon in this context.
+They derive from prescripts in various texts pertaining to the Vedic tradition dealing with domestic sacrifices—the Gr.hyasūtras—and develop in later digests to ‘a very elaborate affair’, which we, like Kane, pass over here, not ‘for reasons of space’ though, but because human sacrifice is not touched upon in this context.

 Installation of the house or Vāstupratis.t.ha

 The second type of sacrifice may be subsumed under the category of Vāstupratis.t.hā (‘Installation of the House’), which is described by Kane (op. cit.) in Volume II, 833–36 (conflated with Vāstuśānti rites).
-This type of ritual also reaches back to Vedic times and is canonized in the same Gr.hyas¯utra literature.
+This type of ritual also reaches back to Vedic times and is canonized in the same Gr.hyasūtra literature.

 A central role in these rituals is reserved for the ‘Lord of the Homestead’, Vāstos.pati, already hymned in R. gveda 7.54.1-3, a power who is represented by a firm post.
 Kane gives the following description of this House Sacrifice (Vāstuyaj˜na).